 - Do you snore in all sleep positions or just when sleeping on your back?

 - Do you ever snore, snort, gasp or choke yourself awake?

 - Has anyone seen you stop breathing during sleep?

 - How refreshed do you feel when you wake up?
 Are you tired during the day?

 - Do you have a headache or dry mouth when you awaken?

 - Do you doze off or have trouble staying awake while sitting quietly or driving?

 - Do you have family members with sleep problems?

 - Try to sleep on your side.
 Most forms of obstructive sleep apnea are milder when you sleep on your side.

-- Avoid drinking alcohol close to bedtime.
-Alcohol worsens obstructive sleep apnea.
+- Don't drink alcohol close to bedtime.
+Alcohol makes obstructive sleep apnea worse.